satya164/jest-file-snapshot/README.md

   - `diff`: options for [`jest-diff`](https://github.com/facebook/jest/tree/master/packages/jest-diff)
   - `fileExtension`: if no `filepath` is supplied, this will be added to the auto-generated filepath.
 Example: `.md`.

-You can supply default options (for a given jest context) by extending with `toMatchFileUsing`, for example:
+You can supply default options (for a given jest test file) by extending with `toMatchFileUsing`, for example:

 ```js
 import { toMatchFileUsing } from 'jest-file-snapshot';